SONAR: Spectral-Contrastive Audio Residuals for Generalizable Deepfake Detection: Introduction

-\paragraph{Prior work, and why it falls short.} Most forensic research still centers on ever-deeper classifiers, overlooking how deepfake artifacts disturb the \emph{joint} statistics of content and noise.
-Early SRM-style detectors either use fixed high pass filters \cite{Fridrich2012,Qian2020} or, in the case of Bayar \& Stamm’s constrained convolution \cite{bayar2016}, \emph{learnable} prediction-error kernels that deliberately suppress content.
-Yet all of these methods operate on high frequency (HF) residuals \emph{in isolation}, ignoring their correlation with the underlying signal.
-Han et al.\ \cite{Han2021Fighting} add a second, content branch with learnable SRM filters, but the two streams are only fused at the top and no constraint enforces statistical coupling, Zhu et al.\ \cite{zhu2024learning} similarly boost noise for image forgery detection, treating it as an auxiliary cue that still requires pixel-level masks.
-None of these approaches capture the higher-order dependency between HF noise and semantic content an interplay that isolated filtering or late fusion cannot model.
+Most forensic research still centers on increasingly deep classifiers, while largely overlooking how deepfake artifacts disrupt the \emph{joint} statistics of semantic content and noise.
+Early SRM-style detectors rely on fixed high-pass filters~\cite{Fridrich2012,Qian2020} or, in the case of Bayar and Stamm’s constrained convolution~\cite{bayar2016}, learnable prediction-error kernels that deliberately suppress content.
+However, these methods operate on high-frequency (HF) residuals \emph{in isolation}, ignoring the cross-frequency consistency of the underlying signal.

+Subsequent two-stream approaches partially address this limitation by introducing a parallel content branch.
+Han et al.~\cite{Han2021Fighting} combine learnable SRM filters with a content pathway, but the two streams are fused only at the output, and no constraint enforces statistical coupling during training.
+Zhu et al.~\cite{zhu2024learning} similarly amplify noise cues for image forgery detection, yet treat them as auxiliary signals and require pixel-level supervision.
+As a result, none of these approaches model the higher-order consistency between semantic content and HF noise - an interplay that isolated filtering or late fusion cannot capture.

+Across both image and audio domains, these approaches share a common structural limitation: high-frequency cues are either suppressed, isolated, or aggregated, but never coupled to semantic content during training.
+SRM-based methods treat HF residuals as prediction errors to be filtered~\cite{bayar2016,Fridrich2012,Qian2020}, while two-stream architectures~\cite{Han2021Fighting,zhu2024learning} introduce parallel content and noise pathways without enforcing statistical relation beyond late fusion.
+As a result, the natural low--high frequency co-modulation present in real signals is not explicitly modeled, and its breakdown in deepfakes remains unexploited.

-In audio forensics, the field has progressed from handcrafted spectral features combined with GMM or LCNN classifiers \cite{asvspoof2019} to fine-tuned self-supervised encoders such as HuBERT and XLSR \cite{Hubert,tak2022automatic,Zhang2024,Xiao2024XLSRMamba}.
-However, frequency-aware approaches have not yet been explored in this domain.
-Moreover, neither line of work models the alignment between semantic content and high frequency noise.
+In audio forensics, the field has progressed from handcrafted spectral features with GMM or LCNN backends~\cite{asvspoof2019} to fine-tuned self-supervised encoders such as HuBERT and XLSR~\cite{Hubert,tak2022automatic,Zhang2024,Xiao2024XLSRMamba}.
+While these models achieve strong performance, they remain frequency-agnostic and do not explicitly exploit the structure of HF artifacts.
+Crucially, neither image-based nor audio-based detectors model the \emph{alignment} between semantic content and high-frequency residuals.